 Who wouldn’t love to experience the greatest weekend getaways Ontario has to offer?
 Whether you’re travelling solo, with family, or with a loved one, there are plenty of unique options close to cities like Toronto.

 It doesn’t matter what time of the year it is or what you want to do.
 Ontario offers some of the best Canadian weekend getaways; whether it’s a trip for couples, finding some fun outdoor activities or staying in luxury resorts, Ontario has it all.
-In this post, I’ll be giving you the best places to escape for the weekend, including romantic places, relaxing resorts, and destinations that offer excellent outdoor activities.
+In this post, I’ll give you the best places to escape for the weekend, including romantic places, relaxing resorts, and destinations that offer excellent outdoor activities.

 So, no matter what you’re thinking of planning for your next trip, continue reading my list of fantastic getaway options that offer something for everyone.
-If you can’t take the whole weekend off, don’t worry, my post on day trips from Toronto gives loads of things to do if you’re a busy person but still want to make the most of your weekend.
+If you can’t take the whole weekend off, don’t worry, my post on day trips from Toronto gives loads of things to do if you’re a busy person and still want to make the most of your weekend.

 Romantic Weekend Getaways in Ontario